blaisedias/jivelite/README.new.visualisation.features.md

 The logic enforces that at least one item is selected

 ## Location
-Spectrum meter images are enumerated from the location `share/jive/applets/JogglerSkin/images/UNOFFICIAL/Spectrum`
+Spectrum meter images are enumerated from the locations `assets/visualisers/spectrum/backlit` `assets/visualisers/spectrum/gradient`

-New Spectrum images can be added simply by copying appropriate files to this location.
+New Spectrum images can be added simply by copying appropriate files to these locations.

-Images which with names starting with `fg-` are rendered as foreground over a dimmed version as the background.
+Images in `.../backlit` are rendered as foreground over a dimmed version as the background.
 At the moment that dimming is not configurable from the menu but can be adjusted by changing the value of `backgroundAlpha` in

 `~/.jivelite/userpath/settings/NowPlaying.lua`

+The resizing strategy for these images is the same on both axes to preserve the aspect ratio.
+Images will be resized, centered and clipped to fit.

-All other images are rendered as reveals on a black background.
+Images in `.../gradient` are rendered considered to be gradients, and are rendered as reveals on a black background.

-Resizing strategies of spectrum images for display are different from that use for VUMeters.

-Typically expansion is the same on both axes to preserve the aspect ratio.
+The resizing strategy for these images is to expand and compress to fit, without preserving the aspect ratio.
+An image consisting of a single vertical line would suffice.

 ## Bar formats
 The bars rendered in the spectrum meter now have limited configurability -